kercre123/victor/README.md

 Important: Make sure you have your paths (eg. ~/.bash_profile) setup correctly.

 Important: Once you set your paths you may need to restart your terminal for the settings to take effect.
+You can also refresh your environment:

+source ~/.bash_profile

 #### Building cozmo-game